-- Requires less cable length than a star topology.
+- It requires less cable length than a star topology.

 Disadvantages of a Linear Bus Topology

-- Entire network shuts down if there is a break in the main cable.
+- The entire network shuts down if there is a break in the main cable.

 - Terminators are required at both ends of the backbone cable.